-The Syndicate undertakes a formal emerging risk review annually with the results reported to the Risk Oversight Committee and included in the Own Risk & Solvency Assessment (ORSA) report.
-The review is an important part of the risk identification aspect of the Risk Management Framework (RMF) and includes horizon scanning of the internal and external risk environment to identify potential new or developing risks.
+Brit undertakes a formal emerging risk review annually with the results reported to the Risk Oversight Committee and included in the Own Risk & Solvency Assessment (ORSA) report and Commercial Insurer's Solvency Self-Assessment (CISSA) reports of the underwriting entities.
+The review is an important part of the risk identification aspect of the Risk Management Framework (RMF) and includes horizon scanning of the internal and external risk environment to identify potential new or developing risks to Brit.
 These risks can then be included in the risk register and managed appropriately as required.